nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/web-adapters-for-the-rest-api.md

 ---
 ## Adapters and REST Resources&nbsp;

-WebEngine, the JAX-RS Server used to serve the REST API, has the concept of [WebAdapter]({{page page='webengine-jax-rs'}})&nbsp;for DocumentModel.
+WebEngine, the JAX-RS Server used to serve the REST API, has the concept of [WebAdapter]({{page page='webengine-jax-rs'}}) for DocumentModel.
 Logically the REST API leverages this concept to expose adapters on top of the Document REST end point.

-An adapter is a URL segment that starts with&nbsp;`@` and that transforms the input resource so as to return another resource.
+An adapter is a URL segment that starts with `@` and that transforms the input resource so as to return another resource.
 The idea is to have a URL pointing to a Document and use the adapter to convert the Document into something else before the result is returned.
 The general syntax is:

 ```
 /nuxeo/api/v1/id/{docId}/@adapter/parameters